VeronicaOnMission/VeronicaOnMission.github.io/_pages/about.md

 ---
 ## Values
-<p align="center">Communicate the message of Jesus in a way that is understandable and unwavering</p>
+<p align="center">Communicate the message of Jesus in a way that is understandable and unwavering<br>
-<p align="center">Train and empower Christians to confidently and effectively share their faith</p>
+<p align="center">Train and empower Christians to confidently and effectively share their faith<br>
-<p align="center">Intentionally support spiritual growth and long-term discipleship</p>
+<p align="center">Intentionally support spiritual growth and long-term discipleship<br>
-<p align="center">Yearly Goal: Share the Gospel with 500 people in the next 12 months</p>
+<p align="center">Yearly Goal: Share the Gospel with 500 people in the next 12 months<br>
-<p align="center">Build relationships with churches, ministries, and organizations to expand impact and reach</p>
+<p align="center">Build relationships with churches, ministries, and organizations to expand impact and reach<br>
 <p align="center">Engage in consistent prayer with faith that God will act and guide the ministry</p>
 {: .notice--info}